 - Sikkim has the maximum foreign population – Nepalese origin population outnumber the natives

-- Sikkim has a temple built to honor a soldier – Baba Harbhajan Singh’s temple
+- Sikkim has a temple built to honour a soldier – Baba Harbhajan Singh’s temple

 - Sikkim is the only Indian state with monasteries of all 4 schools of Buddhism